Gender pay gap: Negative gender pay gap

-For United Kingdom a 2015 study compiled by the Press Association based on data from the Office for National Statistics revealed that women in their 20s were out-earning men in their 20s by an average of £1,111, showing a reversal of trends.
+In the United Kingdom, a 2015 study compiled by the Press Association, based on data from the Office for National Statistics, revealed that women in their 20s were out-earning men in their 20s by an average of £1,111, reversing a previous trend.
 However, the same study showed that men in their 30s out-earned women in their 30s by an average of £8,775.
 The study did not attempt to explain the causes of the gender gap.

 By country

 This is a plot of non-adjusted pay gaps (median earnings of full-time employees) according to the OECD.